What is branding? Depending on who you ask, you'll get a varying definition of what branding is. After a quick Google, these were the most common.

 Brand message refers to the underlying value proposition conveyed and language used.
 It’s what makes buyers relate to your brand by inspiring them, persuading them, motivating them, and ultimately making them want to buy your product.

-Most businesses' product and service offerings evolve as time goes on due to shifts in the marketplace or changes in customer demand.
-It's important to make sure your brand message accurately reflects your telecommunications business and brand.
+Most retailers' product and service offerings evolve as time goes on due to shifts in the marketplace or changes in customer demand.
+It's important to make sure your brand message accurately reflects your retail business and brand.
 Ask:

 - What matters to your customers?